Honest Care introduces free appeal letters! Click 'Get started' to see all our package options.

 It has recently come to my attention that our current medical insurance plan excludes the coverage of medications intended for weight loss.
 It’s estimated that around 40% of Americans are affected by obesity, and obesity-related health conditions are among the leading causes of preventable deaths in the nation.

 With this in mind, I ask you to please join me in requesting coverage of these life saving medications on our formulary during our next open enrollment period.
 To make it easy, I’m including a letter of this request.
-All you need to do is copy and paste the attached sample letter into an email to HR, being sure to include your name at the end.
+All you need to do is copy and paste the sample letter below into an email to HR, being sure to include your name at the end.

 I hope you’ll join me in advocating for so many individuals who need access to these medications.